CANADA FX DEBT-C$ rises on hopes of central bank stimulus

 appreciating.
 It's really just a reminder that the FOMC meeting

-is coming up and there is the potential for the Fed to sound
+is coming up and there's the potential for the Fed to sound more

 Investors have become increasingly worried that the force of